2017 CATA National Conference Program

 The MAT™ Technique utilizes a comparative range of motion assessment to identify areas of restriction which may indicate areas of muscle inhibition or neuromuscular instability.
 With the help of specific applied manual muscle tests the practitioner is able to identify specific muscles which may be inhibited due to various factors such as stressors, trauma or overuse conditions resulting in altered mechanics and restricted ranges of motion.
 Once an inhibited muscle is identified the practitioner applies manual digital pressure to the tendon attachments of the particular muscle which was identified as inhibited.
 Afterwards the practitioner then is able to retest the muscle with the inhibition restored which will allow for improved stability and improved range of motion in the affected area.
 The process needs to be repeated for each muscle in the area which may relate to a restricted range of motion in order to improve overall function and stability, and is followed up with specific isometric home exercises in order to maintain signal to the affected muscles.

-B05: Introductory Vestibular Assessment & Treatment for Benign Paroxysmal Positional Vertigo (BPPV) in Concussion Athletes
+B05: Vestibular Assessment and Treatment in Concussion Athletes

 Presented by: Laura Leslie